Nexmo/nexmo-developer/_partials/stitch/guides/enable-audio/kotlin.md

 ---
-title: Java
+title: Kotlin
-language: java
+language: kotlin
 ---

 # Enable Audio in your Application

-In this guide we'll cover adding audio events to the Conversation we have created in the [creating a chat app tutorial](/client-sdk/tutorials/in-app-messaging/introduction/java) guide.
+In this guide we'll cover adding audio events to the Conversation we have created in the [creating a chat app tutorial](/client-sdk/tutorials/in-app-messaging/introduction/kotlin) guide.
 We'll deal with sending and receiving media events to and from the conversation.

 ## Concepts